GilbertoQA/Learn-JavaScript/README.md

    Plan study:

- 1. how to Implementations and usage JavaScript
+ 1. how to Implementations and usage JavaScript.

  2.what is the  Influnces  and comparision  to other Languages.

  3. what are to riticism and advantages to javascript

  4. What is a scripting Language.

  5.